Basic Packing List for Wilderness Camping

-What you will put on your packing list for your camping adventure depends on how much comfort and luxury you want, where you are going, for how long and the time of year.
-To have a list is a must for every backcountry camper.
+What you will put on your packing list for your backcountry camping trip depends on how much comfort and luxury you want.
+It depends on where you are going, for how long, and the time of year.

 As a tourist, you can rent a Camper or RV in Canada for a big road trip and live in comfort like many locals do.
 Or maybe you just want to go camping for a couple of nights and take a tent and the basics, which is my favourite way to go into the wild.

 Here I tell you what I load into my car for a weekend trip, and why.

 Roughly plan your camp meals to know what to bring and how much of it.

 Campfire cooking is part of the camping fun.
 Therefore, you need to know how to start a fire and how to split wood, unless you bring an already split wood bundle along.

 It adds to the camping fun if you know how to catch fish when camping near a lake or river.
 Get your fishing license and find out about species and fishing rules before you leave home.